Welcome to the WITT Council

 For details of the Council’s obligation under the Local Government Official Information and Meetings Act 1987, the State Sector Act 1988, the Crown Entities Act 2004, and the Official Information Act 1982 please follow this link http://www.legislation.govt.nz/default.aspx

 Mary Bourke understands well the concept of long-term viability and it’s importance to WITT.
 Self-employed specialising in independent facilitation, she chairs the Taranaki District Health Board, is presiding member of the Lotteries Community Facilities Grants committee, and sits on the TSB Community Trust, the Bishop's Action Foundation, the F&E Rodie Trust, the Taranaki Family/Whanau Centre (interim), and has recently accepted a role on the Taratahi Taranaki Advisory Committee.

 She wants WITT to become an education provider of first choice both for learners and prospective staff members.

-Malcolm is Chartered Accountant who, over the last two decades, has worked in a range of consulting, management and governance roles across both private and public sector organisations, some facing significant challenges.
+Malcolm is a Chartered Accountant who, over the last two decades, has worked in a range of consulting, management and governance roles across both private and public sector organisations, some facing significant challenges.
 From 2001 until 2005 Malcolm was a Deputy Commissioner at the State Services Commission.
 He has also been Crown Observer at WITT and four other tertiary institutions.
-Currently resident in Wellington Malcolm and Robina have a small lifestyle block in South Taranaki and will move there shortly.
+Currently resident in Wellington, Malcolm and Robina have a small lifestyle block in South Taranaki and will move there shortly.
 Malcolm holds degrees in Commerce and Psychology and is a Member of the Institute of Directors.
 He is also currently Deputy Chair of UCOL and a WITT appointed Director of NZIHT.